ubco-cmps/data301_course/notes/week12/test.md

-# Bonus Test 4
+# Bonus Test 3

-You will find Bonus Test 4 on Canvas.
+You will find Bonus Test 3 on PrairieLearn.

-Content you should review for Bonus Test 4 includes:
+Content you should review for Bonus Test 3 includes:

+- Functions in Python
-- Data Visualization using Seaborn
+- Data Wrangling with Pandas
-- Principles of Effective Visualizations
-- Microsoft Excel

 ```{important}
 Remember that for every Test, there is also a Bonus Test and we will take the better of the two scores so there is no harm in doing both Tests.
 A Test and a Bonus Test will be on essentially the same material.